Afang Soup

 Step 1: Prepare and Parboil the Proteins

 1. Start by thoroughly washing all your proteins.
-You can mix and match depending on what you like, but a rich combination gives the best flavor.
-As stated in the ingredients, I used cow meat, goat meat, stockfiss, dry fish (deboned), kpomo, periwinkle (optional but highly recommended)
+Then, you can mix and match depending on what you like, but a rich combination gives the best flavor.
+Also, as stated in the ingredients, I used cow meat, goat meat, stockfiss, dry fish (deboned), kpomo, periwinkle (optional but highly recommended)

-2. Wash the stockfish and dry fish with hot or warm water to clean the hidden dirts in them. .
-Make sure to remove bones from the dry fish.
+2. Wash the stockfish and dry fish with hot or warm water to clean the hidden dirts in them.
+After this, Make sure to remove bones from the dry fish.

 3. In a pot, add: cow meat, goat meat, stockfish and kpomo.
 Add kpomo early so it softens properly.

 4. Season with salt, pepper, seasoning cubes and onions.
-Add just enough water and allow it to boil until it starts getting tender.
+Then, add just enough water and allow it to boil until it starts getting tender.

 Step 2: Finish Cooking the Meat Stock and Add Periwinkle